arghyam/chronoscope/README.md

 # Arghyam-BFM-Reading
 Bulk Flow Meter reading extraction for Arghyam

+# Project Structure

+This project is organized into two main stages:
+1. Data Cleaning
+2. Model Training

 # Stage 1: Data Cleaning

-The first phase of the project is about data cleaning and removing duplicate images.
-This stage consists of two main steps:
+The first phase of the project is about data cleaning and preparing the dataset.
+This stage consists of several steps:

 ## 1. Duplicate Image Removal
 Script: `src/data_cleaning/0_remove_duplicate_images.py`